 In some dogs with Cushing’s the excess cortisol that circulates in the blood stream will spill over into the urine.
 If this test is positive then a dog might have Cushing’s.
 If it is negative, there is a good chance it does not have Cushing’s.

 A positive on this test gives a reasonably good chance that a dog has Cushing’s.
 It will not catch all dogs with Cushing’s, so a dog with a negative test might still have the disease.
+In general, we use this test to monitor patients that are already being treated for Cushing’s or Addison’s.

 5. Response to Therapy